floss1138/dbDotCad/README.md

 The handle is an id automatically generated and unique to each block, ONLY FOR THE ORIGINATING DRAWING.
 The `ATTOUT` command adds a preceding apostrophe/single quote character to the HANDLE data which can be a useful validity check.
 Within AutoKAD it is possible to view the HANDLE data using LISP to show entity values for a selected object.
-Turn on the command line dispaly (ctrl+9) if this is not showing.  ctrl+9 will turn it off again.
+Turn on the command line display (ctrl+9) if this is not showing.  ctrl+9 will turn it off again.
 Command:  `(entget (car (entsel)))` car returns first item in the list, group 5 is the handle.
 For example